Kevin Rudd: 'We need to understand China's global strategy' | DW | 24.09.2020

 Read more: Mearsheimer: 'The US won't tolerate China as peer competitor'

-China has been trying to influence Australia through different fronts over the last few years.
-From your experience, how should a democratic country like Australia deal with these challenges?
+China has been trying to influence Australia on different fronts over the last few years.
+In your experience, how should a democratic country like Australia deal with these challenges?

 We need to understand China's global strategy.
 Very few Western governments go through a disciplined intellectual process of understanding precisely what interests the Chinese government is seeking to pursue and how they are going about pursuing them.